duband/JMSPoster/README.md

 cd [your installation directory]

-Make sure the values in the file connection.properties suit your broker)
+Make sure the values in the file connection.properties match your broker

 RUN :